edt/discord-bot/README.md

 - discord.py
 - PRAW
+- tabulate

 They can be installed with the following command on Debian based systems:

-`sudo pip3 install discord.py praw`
+`sudo pip3 install discord.py praw tabulate`